1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

     database mounted

 At this point, there is a useful delay while ``RMAN`` reads data from the restored controlfile to enable it to determine the correct backup(s) and files to use to clone the database.
 Now is the time to disable block change tracking.
+The delay can be quite extended in actual fact.
+It's because Oracle is running an internal scan of the backup files to locate the one(s) it needs.
+This has been seen to take over two hours!
+This gives you plenty of time to turn off block change tracking.
+The code being executed to run the scan is ``DBMS_BACKUP_RESTORE.processSearchFileTable`` and appears to be reading the controlfile, very, *very*, slowly!

 In a separate session, Toad etc, login to the staging database as SYSDBA and: